EliahKagan/VidDraw/README.md

 Vid&shy;Draw uses the following libraries and fonts.
 Thanks go to the authors and contributors to all these projects&mdash;and especially to Vasili Maslov for writing Sharp&shy;Avi.
-Some of these dependencies included in this repository while others are retrieved by NuGet.
+Some of these dependencies are included in this repository while others are retrieved by NuGet.

 This list is in alphabetical order.
 Entries for libraries included in this